 As we mentioned, Henry Ford used hemp in manufacturing his first cars, but he also used hemp as biodiesel long before he used gasoline in his cars.
 Hemp can be turned into both ethanol/methanol and biodiesel and can be used in any diesel engine motor vehicle without making any modifications to the engine. (hemp fuel)

 Hemp supplements & medication

-We will have Anndrea Hermann, the President of Hemp Technologies Global and Chief Development Science Officer, Hemp Division of Creative Edge Nutrition, as our next bi-weekly NTP/CEED Webinar Huddle guest.
-She is also the adviser for Nutiva Foods, Owner of The Ridge International Cannabis Consulting and is an Instructor at Oregon State University WSE266 Industrial Hemp.
+Watch the EAT Special Guest Webinar Replay with Anndrea Hermann, the President of Hemp Technologies Global and Chief Development Science Officer, Hemp Division of Creative Edge Nutrition, She is also the adviser for Nutiva Foods, Owner of The Ridge International Cannabis Consulting and is an Instructor at Oregon State University WSE266 Industrial Hemp.